 To encourage adequate build-up of loss absorbing capital that can be used in times of stress Basel III requires the use of common equity capital buffers.
 These include a Capital Conservation Buffer (CCB) of 2.5% of Risk Weighted Assets (fully phased in from 1 January 2019) and a Counter Cyclical Capital Buffer (CCyB) of up to 2.5% of Risk Weighted Assets which can be applied by regulators when macroeconomic conditions dictate.
-The CCyB rate was 1% in 2019.
+The CCyB rate reduced from 1% to 0% in March 2020.
+This will increase to 1% from December 2022.